albertbolanoss/shopping-cart/README.md

 Total payment: 14,060.00

-The logic for the total and the total payment is given by the class com.perficient.shoppingcart.shared.ShoppingCart.
+The logic for the total and the total payment is given by the class com.perficient.shoppingcart.challenge.ShoppingCart.
 The application should:

 1. Expose the operations through a Rest API that follows the Rest API best practices.